SergeyBel/phpinvariant/README.md

 2. Create Test class inside this folder
 3. Run command `vendor/bin/phpinvariant run invariants`

-# How to write invariant test
+# How to write invariant check
 Rules:
-1. Сlass name must end with 'Test'
+1. Сlass name must end with 'Check'
-1. Class must extends `BaseInvariantTest`
+1. Class must extends `BaseInvariantCheck`
-1. Each public method with a name 'test...' will be launched
+1. Each public method with a name 'check...' will be launched

 ## Generators
 Generators generate random data for invariants checking.
 To use a generator for a variable write the attribute for variable